10 Best Clippers to Trim Your Dog’s Nails at Home

 Millers Forge Guillotine-Style Pet Nail Trimmer

 Off with their nails!
 These guillotine-style dog clippers sound slightly terrifying, but their sharp steel blade makes easy work of dog nail trimming.
 The handle is comfortable and secure, a fast-change blade helps to keep the clippers sharp, and it comes with a bonus replacement blade.
 FYI, this style of nail clipper is best for small- to medium-sized dogs.
+If your pup needs a new bed, these are some of the best dog beds to consider.

 Safari Professional Nail Trimmer for dogs